keithfilegar/quiz-app/README.md

-A basic quiz web app to demonstrate JQuery concepts
+A basic quiz web app to demonstrate HTML, CSS, JavaScript, and JQuery concepts